 In our initial callback implementation with the named delegate, the callback method (GetPeopleCompleted) is separated from the initial call (GetPeopleAsync).
 I like how the lambda expression keeps the callback implementation near the initiating call.
-This is especially useful in the asynchronous world of Silverlight applications where I find myself making multiple calls for fetching data and saving data.
 And even if we end up factoring out complex methods, we still keep the "flow" together.